 Strangely, only we can see the angel in the other person.
 Seeing it, we can’t help but be madly in love.
 It goes beyond ourselves, beyond how we love our mates, and later our children.
 It is something beautiful and good and true, something instant and obvious and always present.
 See, beyond our human suits, we are pure love, just as Plato described it.
 A platonic soulmate is someone who you effortlessly see, beyond their human suit.

 I remember a dream I had when I was eight years old.
 A queue of girls lined up vying for a boy’s attention.
 The boy stood at the head of the line, and as each girl approached they batted their eyes or made alluring postures.
 When my time came to approach, instead of flirting or trying to win his attention, I just pulled out my inner self and laid it down on the floor.
-Inviting him to do the same we could see, side by side, if our insides fit together.
+Inviting him to do the same we could see, side by side if our insides fit together.

 How to find a platonic soulmate

-All I can do is offer you this invitation.
+And I can offer you this invitation.
 I invite you to reach for fulfillment.
 Instead of lingering in that subtle fear that you ask for too much, that you desire too much, or that you must settle or you will be left out.
 Don’t get caught in Fear’s narrative that there is something rotten about you and you are just not going to make the cut.
 Don’t get hooked by the myth that you are alone, separate, and not good enough.

 Be bold.
 Be unmanageable.
 And be clear that you are pure love, regardless of how painful or challenging or stuck your human suit seems to you.
-I have designed an introductory self-awareness course: Fear Your Mind to help you access the deep love and peace and abounds within.